natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Chapayev.md

 {{Specs-Fleet-Armour}}
 <!-- ''Talk about the vehicle's armour.
 Note the most well-defended and most vulnerable zones, e.g. the ammo magazine.
 Evaluate the composition of components and assemblies responsible for movement and manoeuvrability.
 Evaluate the survivability of the primary and secondary armaments separately.
 Don't forget to mention the size of the crew, which plays an important role in fleet mechanics.
 Save tips on preserving survivability for the "Usage in battles" section.
 If necessary, use a graphical template to show the most well-protected or most vulnerable points in the armour.'' -->

 The Chapayev has strong armour against any and all 155 mm shells, only constant AP fire from the likes of the [[USS Brooklyn]] will cause enough damage to put a dent in your crew count.
+Chapayev's deck armour is strong enough to resist 250 kg bombs, but heavier ones will cause catastrophic damage.
 Against larger shells, it is recommended to angle your hull 45 degrees towards the attacker to avoid penetrating hits to your ammunition and engine compartments.

 The {{PAGENAME}}'s turrets are immune to HE and AP shells from destroyers, as well as resistant against being incapacitated from enemy secondary guns that ships like the [[IJN Mogami]] and the [[Kirov]] suffer from a lot.
-Against cruisers, the turrets are quite resistant to their high-explosive shells aside from the lucky shell that will hit one of the gun breeches, which will disable only one out of the three guns on the turret.
+Against cruisers, the turrets are quite resistant to their high-explosive shells aside from the lucky shell that will hit one of the gun breeches, which will disable only one out of the three guns on the turret

-Deck armour is strong enough to resist 250 kg bombs, but heavier ones will cause catastrophic damage.
+One glaring weakness of the {{PAGENAME}} is her tendency to quickly flood from any breach damage.
+This is especially true if your secondary guns' ammo racks were detonated (which they often do), as this will cause the ship to quickly lose over 70% of buoyancy in just a few seconds, effectively immobilising the ship.
+As such, be sure to plug any hull leaks as soon as possible to minimize the risks of the ship being overwhelmed by flood damage.

 === Mobility ===
 {{Specs-Fleet-Mobility}}